EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 export const Map = dynamic(() => Promise.resolve(UnhydratedMap), { ssr: false })
 ```

+#### Important fixes here for unexpected behaviors

+<strong>NOTE 1</strong>: Google maps requires that the width and height of the map is _explicitly set in the style attribute_.
+It doesn't have to be in pixels — you'll see that I'm using dvw and dvh units below — but it does have to be in a `style=` attribute. <em>Putting it in a `className` will not work!</em>

+<strong>NOTE 2</strong>: By default, Google makes certain locations like public parks clickable.
+That can lead to unexpected results if you have a map pin near one of these locations. `clickableIcons: false` fixes that.

+<strong>NOTE 3</strong>: [Embedded maps may have a missing row of map tiles on the bottom row.](https://stackoverflow.com/questions/41544151/google-maps-missing-row-of-tiles-on-chrome) It's been an issue for years.
+That style declaration fixes it.

+#### What’s this about next/dynamic?

+Google Maps introduces a lot of dependencies into your project.
+By using `next/dynamic`, this stuff is kept outside your usual site javascript payload, and only loaded on demand.

+Technically it’s not necessary; you may need to remove that if you’re using a completely static NextJS build.

 #### Pin component

 We’ll also need a component for our Pin.
 Create the following file `Pin.tsx`: